tombensve/APS/Documentation/APSUserGuide.md

 * An administration web service to which administration web applications can register themselves with an url and thus be available in the .../apsadminweb admin gui.

 * A user service.
 Provides basic user management including roles/groups.
-Is accompanied with a admin GUI (plugis into apsadminweb) for administration of users.
+Is accompanied with a admin GUI (plugnis into apsadminweb) for administration of users.

 * A far better service tracker that does a better job at handling services coming and going.
 Supports service availability wait and timeout and can be wrapped as a proxy to the service.